SWP391-G5-NJ2009/das-backend/README.md

-# DAS Backend Setup
+# DAS Backend

 Express API for the DentalCare Dentist Appointment System.
-The backend is the only layer that talks to Supabase; the React app calls this API only.
+The backend is the only layer that talks to Supabase; the React frontend calls this API only.

 ## Requirements

-- Node.js 18 or newer
+- Node.js 20.19 or newer
 - npm
-- A Supabase project with the DAS tables
+- A Supabase project with the DAS database schema
+- TextBee credentials for OTP and SMS delivery

 ## Install